Morris J. Berman oil spill: Effects on tourism

 Oil was present at many beach areas surrounding the spill site.
 Beaches near the immediate site of the spill were closed to all visitors, either because of the presence of heavy oil or cleanup efforts.
 While other beaches in the surrounding areas did have some oil, they were left open to visitors.
 People were strongly discouraged from visiting these open beaches, though.
-Tourists and residents that continued to visit oil affected beaches were not able to use the beach normally due to the presence of oil.
+Tourists and residents that continued to visit oil-affected beaches were not able to use the beach normally due to the presence of oil.
 Beach goers reported damaged swimming gear as well as headaches that were caused by the oil fumes.

 The San Juan National Historic Site was also affected after the spill.
 Due to its close proximity to the water, intense oil vapors were present inside of the fort located at the site for up to three weeks following the spill.
 National Park Service workers reported that the fumes were strong enough to induce headaches.

 The fishing industry was also affected by the spill.
 Both recreational and commercial fishing are vital parts of Puerto Rico's economy.
-Fishing was not able to be done in oil covered waters.
+Fishing was not able to be done in oil-covered waters.
 This resulted in the loss of potential charter fishing trips and seafood sales.
 Normal fishing operations were able to eventually resume once the cleanup was complete.

 Due to the lack of appropriate data, it is impossible to determine the exact amount of tourism dollars that were lost because of the spill.
-It is reasonable to infer though that the negative results of the spill felt in these tourist areas did indeed deter some tourists form visiting Puerto Rico.
+It is reasonable to infer, though, that the negative results of the spill felt in these tourist areas did indeed deter some tourists from visiting Puerto Rico.
 The negative societal impacts described in this section were all caused by negative ecological impacts.

 Effects on wildlife

-In the days following the incident 5,268 organisms, the majority of which were dead, were estimated to have washed ashore.
-Many live organisms were also found both on and offshore covered in oil.
-Of the 5,268 organisms 152 species were picked up after the spill by scientists and volunteers from the Caribbean Stranding Network (CSN) and various other organizations.
+In the days following the incident, 5,268 organisms, the majority of which were dead, were estimated to have washed ashore.
+Many live organisms were also found both on- and off-shore covered in oil.
+Of the 5,268 organisms, 152 species were picked up after the spill by scientists and volunteers from the Caribbean Stranding Network (CSN) and various other organizations.
 These organisms were both living and dead.
 Organisms found were sponges, anemones, sea worms, crustaceans, mollusks, sea stars, sea urchins, fish, birds, and sea turtles.